Hud (1963 film): Plot

-Alma decides to leave the ranch.
-After Lonnie drops her off at the bus station, Hud sees her as she is waiting.
-He apologizes for his drunken assault, but not for his attraction to her, and he would remember her as "the one who got away".
-Driving back to the ranch, Lonnie sees his grandfather lying on the side of the road after a fall from his horse during a survey of the ranch.
-Hud pulls up behind Lonnie, and despite their efforts, he dies.
+Having had her fill of drama, Alma decides to leave the ranch.
+After Lonnie drops her off at the bus stop, Hud sees her waiting.
+He apologizes for his drunken behavior, but not for his attraction to her, saying he would remember her as "the one who got away".
+Driving back to the ranch Lonnie finds his grandfather lying on the side of the road, having fallen from his horse while surveying the ranch.
+Hud drives up, but despite their efforts Homer dies.

-Lonnie is repelled by his uncle's treatment of Homer and Alma and leaves the ranch after his grandfather's funeral, uncertain if he will ever return.
-When he tells Hud to put his half of their inheritance in the bank, his uncle replies that Lonnie now sees him as Homer did.
-Hud goes back into the Bannon house alone; as he closes the door, the final fade-out is the window shade's pull-ring swaying.
+Lonnie is disgusted by Hud's treatment of Homer and Alma and pulls stakes after his grandfather's funeral, uncertain if he will ever return.
+After Lonnie tells his uncle to put his half of their inheritance in the bank, Hud replies that Lonnie now sees him as Homer did.
+As Lonnie walks away, Hud, now alone, retreats into the family house.